BHC’s Initiative to Revitalize North Church Hill

 resident of Beckstoffer’s Mill Loft Apartments

-The Citadel of Hope – Our Work Continues
+The Goodwyn at Union Hill – Our Work Continues

 In the past 20 years, we have seen a flood of private investment in Church Hill.
 The resulting new shops, restaurants, and housing development have grabbed the attention of professionals and young families interested in living in a dynamic urban setting.
 With this new-found popularity, however, comes and unintended consequence: apartment rents and home prices have risen out of reach for many of our neighbors.
 Because of the groundwork we laid so long ago, we feel partially responsible for the community’s resurgence; and are committed to carving out a space for both long-time and new residents of modest income who, like so many others, are attracted to the neighborhood’s amenities and with to stay (or move) there.

-Through a combination of renovation and new construction, the Citadel will eventually be home to 52 units of affordable housing for working families.
+Through a combination of renovation and new construction, the Citadel, renamed The Goodwyn at Union Hill in May 2017, will eventually be home to 52 units of affordable housing for working families.
 Construction is expected to begin in early 2017.

 The Catalytic Effects of Our Investment